QSong-github/scGCN/README.md

 * the raw data matrix of reference data and cell labels
 * the raw data matrix of query data

+## model options

+We also provide other GCN models includidng GAT, HyperGCN, and GWNN for optional use.

 ## Cite